There's nothing MacPharlain loves more than spending the holidays with friends and family, especially when music is

 - Gather the group before singing.
 Make sure your carolers have all gotten to the next house before knocking on the door and starting to sing.

 - Include the children!
 Kids will have a blast going around in a big group, knocking on doors and singing carols.
 It helps if they have a special task like going ahead to knock on the door of the house while the rest of the group assembles to start singing.

 People May Join Your Group

 You'll be amazed at how excited some people get when carolers visit their homes.
 There may even be a few that want to join in the celebration and go caroling with you.
-The more the merrier!
+The more, the merrier!

 If someone joins your group, get their name and contact info so you can invite them next year.

 Here are a few more ideas for your caroling party:

 - Go caroling outside your neighborhood.
 Consider caroling at a nursing home, another neighborhood or anywhere else you think would enjoy some Christmas cheer.

 - Dress up!
 Really get in the spirit by dressing up in formal wear or something Victorian for that nostalgic Christmas feel.